Thurman Francis Arts Academy String Orchestra

 History of the Program

-Presently we are the only Elementary/Middle school in Rutherford County that offers string orchestra, Smyrna High School is the only High School that offers strings.
-Students start violin or cello in the 3rd grade and in the fourth grade have the opportunity to switch to viola and or bass.
+Presently we are the only Elementary/Middle school in Rutherford County that offers string orchestra.
+Students start string orchestra in the 4th have the opportunity to learn how to play music for the first time for most students.
 The Program was established in 2000 and started with just 21 students.
 In the 2007-08 school year we had as many as 150 when strings was offered to third grade.
-Today we have 120 students from grades 4-8 involved in the program.
-We have a large number of 7th & 8th graders make Mid-State Orchestra each year.
+Today we have 127 students from grades 4-8 involved in the program.

 We Are Working On The Following